Dr Sarah Jarvis, MBE

 Have a self-management plan.
 This is a plan agreed with your doctor or nurse about what action to take if your symptoms get worse.
 This might include increasing the dose of your regular ('preventer') inhaler, keeping a course of antibiotic or steroid tablets to take in case of worsening breathing or when to seek emergency help.

-If you're planning to fly, speak to your GP about whether you need a fitness to fly spirometry check.
+If you're planning to fly, speak to your GP about whether you need a fitness-to-fly spirometry check.
 This can help determine whether it's safe for you to fly and whether you would need oxygen on board the aircraft.

 If you need assistance at the airport, let the airline know well in advance.
 This includes a wheelchair or other help to get you through the airport and on and off the plane.
+Most airlines will let you carry two items of mobility equipment free, in addition to your baggage allowance.
+Your wheelchair will be stored in the hold during the flight.
+However, it should be waiting for you at the arrival gate if you’ve booked assistance.

 Australian Coastline